Applications of DLS

 Typical applications of dynamic light scattering are the characterization of particles, emulsions or molecules which have been dispersed or dissolved in a liquid.

-Dynamic light scattering technology from Malvern Panalytical offers the following advantages:
+Dynamic Light Scattering technology from Malvern Panalytical offers the following advantages:

-• Accurate, reliable and repeatable particle size analysis in one or two minutes.
+- Accurate, reliable and repeatable particle size analysis in one or two minutes

-• Multi-Angle Dynamic Light Scattering (MADLS®) improves the resolution of DLS and provides angular independent size results
+- Multi-Angle Dynamic Light Scattering (MADLS) improves the resolution of DLS and provides angular independent size results

-• Calibration free measurement of particle concentration
+- Simple, material-independent measurement of per peak particle concentration

 - Mean size only requires knowledge of the viscosity of the liquid

-- Size measurement of molecules from MW < 1000Da.
+- Size measurement of molecules from MW < 1000 Da

-- Low volume requirement (as little as 3µL).
+- Low volume requirement (as little as 3 µL)